 Areas of emphasis for the program include knowing and understanding one’s strengths and impact, building effective relationships, and better understanding the higher education landscape.

-Success stories about Dunwoody employees’ accomplishments are always welcomed to be included in Dunwoody College News or shared on Dunwoody’s social media platforms.
+Success stories about Dunwoody faculty accomplishments are always welcomed to be included in Dunwoody College News and/or shared on Dunwoody’s social media platforms.

 Past employee success stories have highlighted:

 - Employee-written commentaries or research articles published by outside trade publications

 - Employees presenting at local and national conferences